tymyrddin/purple/source/docs/cloud/shared-responsibility.md

 bears no obvious cost; the customer who relied on the default and stopped paying attention bears the cost when the default changes.

-The interface between the two sides has no shared interface.
+The two sides have no shared interface.
 There is no protocol for "we are about to deprecate this default" except a release note that the customer's automation may not parse.
 The cumulative effect, across many services and many customers, is the [misconfiguration epidemic](https://indigo.tymyrddin.dev/docs/debt/cloud.html) the cloud industry has been grappling with for most of a decade.